-We have acted as counsel to GBS, Inc., a Delaware corporation (the "Company") in connection with a Registration Statement on Form S-1 (as amended or supplemented the "Registration Statement"), filed with the U.S. Securities and Exchange Commission (the "Commission") under the Securities Act of 1933, as amended (the "Securities Act"), for the proposed offering (the "Offering") of (A) 1,176,471 of units (the "Units") of securities of the Company, with each Unit consisting of (a) one share of common stock, par value \$0.01per share, of the Company ("Common Stock") (or, to each purchaser whose purchase of shares of Common Stock in such offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of the Company's outstanding Common Stock immediately following the consummation of such offering, a share of the Company's Series B Preferred Stock (the "Preferred Stock"), in lieu of a share of Common Stock), (b) one Series A warrant to purchase one share of Common Stock (the "Series B Warrants,"), and (c) one Series B warrant to purchase one share of Common Stock (the "Series B Warrants," and collectively, with the Series A Warrants, the "Warrants")); and (B) 166,666 of underwriters' warrants to purchase shares of Common Stock (and the shares of Common Stock issuable from time to time upon exercise of the Underwriters' Warrants) (the "Underwriters' Warrants").
-Each share of Preferred Stock will be convertible into one share of Common Stock.
-The Common Stock, Preferred Stock, Warrants, and Underwriters' Warrants are referred to herein collectively as the "Securities."
+We have acted as counsel to GBS, Inc., a Delaware corporation (the "Company") in connection with a Registration Statement on Form S-1 (as amended or supplemented the "Registration Statement"), field with the U.S. Securities and Exchange Commission (the "Commission") under the Securities Act of 1933, as amended (the "Securities Act"), for the proposed offering (the "Offering") of (A) 1,058,824 of units (the "Units") of securities of the Company, with each Unit consisting of (a) one share of common stock, par value \$0.01per share, of the Company ("Common Stock") (or, to each purchaser whose purchase of shares of Common Stock in such offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of the Company's outstanding Common Stock immediately following the consummation of such offering, a share of the Company's Series B Preferred Stock (the "Preferred Stock"), in lieu of a share of Common Stock), (b) one Series A warrant to purchase one share of Common Stock (the "Series A Warrants"), and (c) one Series B warrant to purchase one share of Common Stock (the "Series A Warrants"); and (B) 158,824 of underwriters' warrants to purchase shares of Common Stock (and the shares of Common Stock issuable from time to time upon exercise of the Underwriters' Warrants, and Underwriters' Warrants are referred to herein collectively as the "Securities."
 The Securities are being sold to the several underwriters named in, and pursuant to, an underwriting agreement among the Company and such underwriters ("Underwriting Agreement").